-1.2.3 Example varieties are important to adjust for the variation of the expression of the characteristics due to the genotype / year interaction and to the genotype / environment interaction the description of the characteristics for the year and location effects, as far as possible.
+1.2.3 Example varieties are important to adjust the description of the characteristics for the year and location effects,^{ttt} as far as possible.
 Thus, using the relative scale provided by the example varieties, it can be seen that the example variety Beta measured 10 cm in Country A and 15 cm in Country B, but in both locations demonstrates the state of expression "medium".
 On this basis, candidate variety X would be considered to have a medium length leaf in both Countries A and B.